SAP-archive/cloud-s4-sdk-book/README.md

 Thirdly, create an instance of SAP Leonardo ML service.
 The service can be found in the Service Marketplace under the name ml-foundation-trial-beta.
 Instantiate the service with the defailt parameters and give it the name my-ml.
 ![SAP Leonardo Machine Learning](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/docs/pictures/ml.PNG)

 Take a look at the manifest.yml file in your application.
-This file is the deployment descriptor that contains metainformation required for the deployyment, including the service bindings.
+This file is the deployment descriptor that contains metainformation required for the deployment, including the service bindings.
 We have just created the service instances in SAP Cloud Platform cockpit.
 Exactly this service instances will be bound to the application after it is deployed, as this is specified in the manifest.yml.

 ![Service bindings in the deployment descriptor manifest.yml](https://github.com/SAP/cloud-s4-sdk-book/blob/ml-codejam/docs/pictures/manifest.PNG)